 TURTLEDOVE and SPARROW are two of the web browser APIs in Google’s Privacy Sandbox and aim to serve as alternatives for third-party cookies.

-Back in 2020, Google announced that it will be deprecating third-party cookies in order to preserve the privacy of users.
+Back in 2020, Google announced that it will be deprecating third-party cookies, the time period for which has extended till late 2023, in order to preserve the privacy of users.
 This news, however, was a cause for concern for publishers and advertisers, for whom cookies are a way to essentially enhance the advertising experience for users.

 (Also checkout our blog on Web Browser Cookies to know how different browsers are handling them.)